Fujikura History

 The factory was relocated to 922 Sendagaya.

-Kenzo Okada travels to the United States to learn electric wire manufacturing techniques.
+Kenzo Okada travels to the United States to learn electric wire manufacturing technology.

 Matsumoto Tomekichi